Fun Crochet Sweater Dress | Free Pattern & Video Tutorial

 CONSTRUCTION

-So since I don’t know the name of this stitch, I’ll be calling it the Paddle Stitch for now.
-Because it reminds me of a bunch of paddles lined up on a rowing boat! 🙈
+I’m calling it the Paddle Stitch because it reminds me of paddles on a rowing boat! 🙈 Check out the Paddle Stitch tutorial.

 heather sweater dress

-Watch The Video Tutorial Here
+Watch The Video Tutorial Here:

 If you would like to see more video tutorials like this you can check them out here on the blog or Subscribe to my Video Channel on YouTube.